 Yeah, that’s not reality, but learning how to work on a car is badass.
 Since it’s so practical, learning to work on your car will save you some money, but it’ll also impress people.
 Imagine how cool you’ll look when you can diagnose a car’s issue from a noise or a behavior.
 That’s badass.

-If you need a basic toolset to get started, I’ve owned a Craftsman set similar to this one on Amazon for nearly 20 years, and it’s never let me down.
+If you need a basic toolset to get started, I’ve owned a Craftsman set similar to this one on Amazon for nearly 20 years, and it’s never let me down, whether changing sparking plugs, swapping an engine, or fixing a flat tire.

 Car and Driver filmed a pretty decent series to get you started (the audio’s a bit rough):